 If you are like most practices (and businesses in general), the number one reason to build a dental website is to grow their company with new patient activations.
 A properly designed dental website will enable you to do that and more.

 A helpful, fresh up-to-date dental website will be visited often by existing patients.
-Here lies the perfect opportunity to notify them of all the services that you offer and even add a little motivation for them to ask about it the next time they are in.
+Here lies the perfect opportunity to notify them of all the services that you offer and even add a little motivation for them to ask about it the next time they visit your office.
 And to mention the site for a VIP offer or download an offer to bring in so you can measure the effectiveness.

 A website has lots of room to explain a treatment as well as the benefit of receiving the treatment.
-Your site navigation should make it easy to find the information a patient is looking for, if there is too many navigation choices, you can lose them.
+Your site navigation should make it easy to find the information a patient is looking for, if there are too many navigation choices, you can lose them quickly.

-(3) Ease the burden of calls to the front desk asking routine questions:
+(#3) Ease the burden of calls to the front desk answering routine questions:

 A well planned website will make it easy for patients to find the information they are looking for.
 Whether it is services you provide, insurance you carry, hours, contact information, photos and bios of the doctor, it should be able to be accessed quickly.
-If done well, it can reduce the number of routine calls looking to get answers to Frequently Asked Questions.
+If done well, it can reduce the number of routine calls looking for answers.

-(4) Provide forms for patients to download and complete beforehand:
+(#4) Provide forms for patients to download and complete before their visit: